-Based at St. Joseph’s University Medical Center in Paterson and funded by the NJ State Division of Mental Health Services, ACCESS provides community-based mental health services to deaf and hard of hearing people throughout New Jersey.
-The offices are located at 60 Hamilton Street in Paterson, New Jersey.
+Based at St. Joseph’s University Medical Center in Paterson and funded by the NJ State Division of Mental Health and Addiction Services, ACCESS provides community-based mental health services to deaf and hard of hearing people throughout New Jersey.
+The offices are located at 621 Main Street in Paterson, New Jersey.

 - Residential Services